-As formerly mentioned, in the majority of states working cosmetologists must be licensed.
-In some states there is an exemption.
-Only those conducting more skilled services, for example hairstylists, are required to be licensed.
-Others working in cosmetology and less skilled, which include shampooers, are not required to be licensed in those states.
+As previously mentioned, in the majority of states working cosmetologists have to be licensed.
+In certain states there is an exemption.
+Only those performing more skilled services, for example hairstylists, are required to be licensed.
+Other people working in cosmetology and less skilled, which include shampooers, are not required to be licensed in those states.

 Esthetician Certificates and Degrees